JorelAli/CommandAPI/docssrc/src/arguments.md

 arguments.put("target", new PlayerArgument());
 ```

-The String value is the tooltip that is shown to a player when they are entering the command.
+The String value is the prompt that is shown to a player when they are entering the command.

 -----